-We have significant experience and success with treating neck and shoulder pain.
-Our approach involves assessing the imbalances within the muscles, connective tissues, and acupuncture channels to specifically target the pain of each individual.
-Because the neck and shoulders are thoroughly integrated, neck pain often comes from trigger points on your shoulders-this is why we treat them together.
+My approach centers on personalized treatments for each person.
+We will target the pain and stiffness by addressing imbalances within the muscles, connective tissues, and acupuncture channels of the neck and shoulders.
+The neck and shoulders are thoroughly integrated- neck pain often comes from trigger points on your shoulders-this is why we treat them together.

 Causes of Neck and Shoulder Pain

-The muscles do not have enough substance and energy to support them; as a result they tense up.
-Stagnation may develop from an injury, wear and tear, or, as is most common, chronic stress.
+In acupuncture, Qi, the energy of the body, needs to be strong to support healthy relaxed muscles.
+If you do not have enough energy to support the muscles, they tense up as a result.
+Another cause of pain is Qi stagnation, a slowing of the circulation of the energy.
+Normally, the energy of the body flows smoothly.
+Stagnation may develop from an injury, wear and tear, or chronic stress.
 This is why it is easy to develop pain during periods of high stress.

-Our treatment for neck and shoulder pain may include acupuncture with electric stimulation, tui na (Chinese medical massage), and cupping.
-The acupuncture points and manual therapies are tailored to each patient and will depend on the root cause, location and quality of the pain, and the state of health of the patient.
+Acupuncture treatment for neck and shoulder pain may include a combination of acupuncture with electric stimulation, tui na (Chinese medical massage), and cupping.
+The therapy is tailored to each patient, and will depend on the root cause, location and quality of the pain, and the state of health of the patient.

-If the imbalance is stagnation without weakness, then we choose more acupuncture points at the location of pain.
-These patients will often have more active trigger points, or areas of tenderness and stress in the muscle.
+If the imbalance is stagnation without weakness, then I used more acupuncture points at the location of pain.
+These people will often have more active trigger points which are areas of tenderness and stress in the muscle.

-We will also select acupuncture points along the affected acupuncture channel that are farther away from the pain.
-This technique increases circulation in the acupuncture channel, which will reduce pain and speed healing.
+I will also select acupuncture points along the affected acupuncture channel that are farther away from the pain.
+This technique increases circulation in the acupuncture channels, which will reduce pain and speed healing.

-When the root cause of the shoulder pain is an underlying weakness, then less acupuncture points on the neck and shoulder will be used.
-These acupuncture points should focus on increasing the amount of energy in the body.
+When the root cause of the shoulder pain is an underlying weakness in the body’s energy, then less acupuncture points on the neck and shoulder will be used.
+These acupuncture points will focus on increasing the amount of energy in the body.